-The Piccolo Teatro manages three venues: the historic venue (488 seats), renamed Piccolo Teatro Grassi, that in 2009 underwent restoration work that “unveiled” and gave back to the city the splendid Chiostro Rinascimentale Nina VInchi (Renaissance Cloister Nina Vinchi), located adjacent to the theatre; the experimental space of the Teatro Studio, dedicated to the actress Mariangela Melato (368 seats), that also houses the Theatre School; and finally, the main venue, named Piccolo Teatro Strehler (968 seats), that opened in January 1998.
-In over sixty-seven years of activity, the Piccolo Teatro has produced more than 300 shows (200 of which directed by Strehler), written by playwrights like Shakespeare (King Lear and The Tempest), Goldoni (Squabbles at Chioggia, The Campiello and above all Harlequin Servant of Two Masters), Brecht (The Threepenny Opera, Life of Galileo, The Good Person of Szechwan) and Cechov (The Cherry Orchard).
+The Piccolo manages three auditoriums: the original location (488 seats), renamed Piccolo Teatro Grassi, which recently underwent conversational restoration work which “uncovered” and returned to the city the splendid adjacent Renaissance Cloister; the Teatro Studio experimental space (368 seats), a building which also houses the School of Theatre; the main theatre with 968 seats, which was inaugurated in 1998 and which bears the name of Piccolo Teatro Strehler.
+In more than seventy years of activity, the Piccolo has produced approximately 400 shows, half of which were directed by Strehler, written by playwrights ranging from Shakespeare (King Lear and The tempest) to Goldoni (Brawling in Chioggia, The little square and above all, Harlequin, servant to two masters), Brecht (The Threepenny Opera, Life of Galileo, The Good Person of Szechwan), Chekhov (The Cherry Orchard).

-Since 1998, with the changeover to Sergio Escobar and Luca Ronconi, the Piccolo has expanded its international and interdisciplinary dimension, proposing itself as the ideal cultural centre for the city and for Europe.
+Since 1998, when the direction of the theatre was passed to Sergio Escobar and Luca Ronconi, the Piccolo has increased its international and interdisciplinary dimension, presenting itself as an ideal civic and European cultural centre.

 Its stages host shows of theatre and dance, film reviews and festivals, round tables and events aimed at cultural study.